 The marine environment of this far-flung part of NSW is utterly unlike any other part Australia, with a variety of tropical and temperate species brought on converging currents, and a large number of plants and animals which occur nowhere else.

-The entirety of the waters of this special place is managed within a Marine Park, established in 1999, extending three nautical miles out to sea from the mean high water mark, and covering an area of approximately 48,000 hectares.
+The entirety of the waters of this special place is managed within a Lord Howe Island Marine Park, established in 1999, extending three nautical miles out to sea from the mean high watermark, and covering an area of approximately 46,000 hectares.

 The small human population and limited visitor numbers have ensured that marine resources are sustainable, so swimming and snorkelling with a myriad of colourful fish are the norm.

 Large fish, which are scarce and avoid humans in other parts of the world, are easily approached at Lord Howe, making underwater photography easy.

 An extensive barrier coral reef, the southernmost on the planet, protects a broad sheltered lagoon and sandy beach on the western side of the island while fringing coral reefs lie immediately offshore of the beaches on the eastern side.
 Lord Howe is the only place in Australia where such a diversity of fish, coral, algae and associated creatures can be seen by snorkelling just a few metres from the beach.

 A number of tour operators offer round-island sight-seeing trips in calm weather and further offshore, game fishing charter boats fish for kingfish, yellowfin tuna, wahoo and a variety of other oceanic species.
 Of those fish which are not released, many end up on island restaurant menus, others end up on lucky customers BBQ plates.